 Much of the world starts the day with a hot beverage, and coffee gives many of us the lift we need to get going.
 Investing in a great drip coffee maker makes sure you get a consistent cup of hot, fragrant coffee with every brew.

-In this guide we will help you discover the best drip coffee maker for you through in-depth explanations, tips and reviews.
+In this guide we will help you discover more of the best drip coffee makers through in-depth explanations, tips and coffee maker reviews.

 What Is A Drip Coffee Maker?
 Drip coffee is made by running hot water over ground coffee beans, then filtering this beverage into a glass carafe on a burner or into a thermal carafe.
 Drip coffee makers are the most common coffee making tools for home and office.